cinthialandia/cinthialandia-blog/src/pages/blog/life-cyles-and-hooks.md

       <button onClick={handleRewind}>Rewind</button>
     </div>
-  );
+  )
 }

-render(<App />, document.getElementById("root"));
+render(<App />, document.getElementById("root"))
 ```

 First, we have the input with the 3 buttons, those have functions who listen to all events in the component, in the buttons play and pause, we have an if, which will decide which button is going to show on the screen depending on the status of the countdown.

 In our functional component, we have 4 `useState` (hooks), the time in minutes, time in milliseconds both with default values, an object with the left time with minutes and seconds which is going to be shown on the screen and finally a littler hack, this is a `useState` who make a render in our `handlePause` every time our function is called.

 Our `handleChange` function will listen to the changes in the input and will convert the minutes to milliseconds and change the state with the new minutes and milliseconds with the new time.

 Our play function will listen to the click events in our play button.
 First, we will verify the status of our timer and if it is equal to paused, if it is true we will start our countdown with the left time.
 If this is false, we will start the countdown with the time required.

 Our pause function will listen to the click events in our pause button, and pause the countdown.

 Our rewind function will listen to the click events in our rewind button, first will stop the countdown, in our function we update the state for complete that allow us to rewind the countdown with the default values.